| | Vol. 23 No. 3

 the competition coming from Australian, English and Indian colleges

+and universities.
 Spelman's New International Initatives.
 Spelman C.

 in Georgia received an anonymous $17 million grant to establish